Originally published: October 2012 Last updated: April 2022

 terrorist terrier dig up the lawn?

 Harness your husky up for kicksledding or urban mushing.
-Take a tracking class with your beagle.
+Play some scentwork games with your beagle.
 Build a sand box for your Jack Russell.

 Feeling better?
 Maybe?
 A little?